loganrooks/robotic-psalms/memory-bank/mode-specific/code.md

 ---

+### Implementation: Update Docstring for _generate_drones - 2025-04-12 19:42:34
+- **Approach**: Updated the docstring for the `_generate_drones` method in `src/robotic_psalms/synthesis/sacred_machinery.py` to accurately reflect its current implementation using multiple detuned sawtooth oscillators with LFO modulation for detuning and amplitude, as per REQ-ART-A02-v2 enhancements.
+- **Key Files Modified/Created**: `src/robotic_psalms/synthesis/sacred_machinery.py` (Modified docstring).
+- **Notes**: Used `read_file` to confirm the existing docstring line (633) after initial `apply_diff` failed, then successfully applied the diff targeting the correct line.

+---

+### Implementation: Enhance Drone Generation Logic (REQ-ART-A02-v2 - Green Phase) - 2025-04-12 19:36:00
+- **Approach**: Modified `_generate_drones` in `src/robotic_psalms/synthesis/sacred_machinery.py` to meet new complexity requirements (harmonic peaks > 10, spectral centroid variance > 5000.0).
+Replaced the previous simple FM synthesis with a combination of three sawtooth oscillators.
+The oscillators are slightly detuned from the base frequency (derived from the liturgical mode), and the amount of detuning is modulated by a slow LFO (0.15 Hz) up to a maximum of 1.5 Hz difference.
+A very slow amplitude LFO (0.05 Hz) was also added for subtle volume variation.
+The output is normalized.
+- **Key Files Modified/Created**: `src/robotic_psalms/synthesis/sacred_machinery.py` (Modified `_generate_drones`).
+- **Notes**: This approach successfully passed the new failing tests (`test_generate_drones_harmonic_richness_fails`, `test_generate_drones_spectral_movement_fails`) and maintained passing status for existing drone tests.
+The use of multiple detuned sawtooth waves inherently creates richer harmonics and beating effects, while the LFO modulating the detuning amount introduces spectral movement over time.

+---

 ### Implementation: Enhance Pad Generation Logic (REQ-ART-A01-v2 - Green Phase) - 2025-04-12 18:06:09
 - **Approach**: Modified `_generate_pads` in `src/robotic_psalms/synthesis/sacred_machinery.py` to meet new complexity requirements (spectral centroid variance > 50000, mean spectral flux > 0.5).
 Introduced two new LFOs: one modulating the `harmonicity` (mix between sine and sawtooth waves) and another modulating the cutoff frequency of a 2nd-order Butterworth low-pass filter.
 To implement the time-varying filter, a segmented approach was used: the audio was processed in 1024-sample chunks, with the filter coefficients recalculated for each chunk based on the average LFO value within that chunk, using `scipy.signal.sosfilt`.
 - **Key Files Modified/Created**: `src/robotic_psalms/synthesis/sacred_machinery.py` (Modified `_generate_pads`).